praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-for-video-extension.md

 * Use `MediaHeartbeat` APIs from your web app
 * Include, or build, a player-specific extension that maps specific video player

-  events to the Video Analytics APIs on the `MediaHeartbeat` tracker instance.
+  events to the [!DNL Video Analytics] APIs on the `MediaHeartbeat` tracker instance.

   This instance is exposed through the VA extension.